KharvC/CS620_DataCEVA_SP25/README.md

 ## What We Would Work On Next

-We would implement an indexing strategy (ANN indexing) in order to reduce the time it takes for the application to reduce the time it takes to search through the vector embeddings to find relevant data to answer the user's inquiry.
+We would implement an indexing strategy (ANN indexing, specifically IVFFlat) in order to reduce the time it takes for the application to reduce the time it takes to search through the vector embeddings to find relevant data to answer the user's inquiry.

 Although we have vector embeddings with dimensions, we would also look into creating vector embeddings with smaller dimensions.